wagtail/wagtail/docs/contributing/developing.md

 npm run storybook
 ```

 The last command will start Storybook at `http://localhost:6006/`.
 It will proxy specific requests to Django at `http://localhost:8000` by default.
-Use the `TEST_ORIGIN` environment variable to use a different port for inv:django# `TEST_ORIGIN=http://localhost:9000 npm run storybook`.
+Use the `TEST_ORIGIN` environment variable to use a different port for Django: `TEST_ORIGIN=http://localhost:9000 npm run storybook`.

 ## Compiling the documentation